 The worst game design camps are those where kids are corralled into an area and let loose.
 There probably aren’t enough computers.
 There might not even be air conditioning.
 It’s a place where the counselors are not engaged, and the kids aren’t taught a structured approach to game design.

 It’s a place that shouldn’t exist, a place where no parent should ever waste their money, a place that no child should have to endure.
 A thing of nightmares.
 Luckily these camps are few and far between, and fairly easy to sniff out.

 Picking a Camp

-The beauty of the ever-developing internet is that society has cultivated an increased accountability for services rendered.
+The beauty of the ever-developing internet is that society has cultivated increased accountability for services rendered.
 Yes, we’re talking about the online review.
 Dun dun DUUUN!
 Look for reviews and testimonials on different camp websites.
-Look for reviews about the camp off the camp website, too.
+Look for reviews about the camp on the camp website, too.

 If you’re an adult, you could even try reaching out to the internet to connect with other parents who have sent their kids to the camp you’re considering.